-Hungarian cabbage and noodles are also known as haluski, Krautfleckerl, or Kaposztas Testzta.
-This buttery noodle dish served with sour cream is pure comfort.
+Hungarian cabbage and noodles, also known as haluski, Krautfleckerl, or Kaposztas Testzta, is a buttery noodle dish served with sour cream and is the definition of comfort food.

 Jump to recipe